 Processor: 1.2GHz 64 bit Quad core Arm Cortex A53 CPU

 GPIO: 40 Pin header

 Ports: HDMI, 3.5mm audio/video, 4 x USB 2.0, Ethernet, Camera Serial Interface, DSI Display Serial Warranty:

 The one absolute requirement for the Raspberry Pi is a microSD card to store the operating system and data.
 Setting up will also require a keyboard, screen and probably mouse.
 It also requires a power source via microUSB which can be mains or an external battery.

-If you want a NAS drive or a media center for your PC then the Raspberry Pi would at first seem the perfect solution.
+If you want a NAS drive or a media centre for your PC then the Raspberry Pi would at first seem the perfect solution.
 It’s not.
 To get a media centre running you’ll need to learn some things about networking, Linux and how a computer works.
 The Pi is not a plug and play solution and that’s its beauty.
 It forces you to learn the basics and rewards you with a flexibility and ability to experiment that can be somewhat bewildering.
 I’ve tinkered with the Pi 3 with my 5 year old daughter and 91 year old Grandad and both have gotten something out of it and I have as well.

 If you’ve the time and inclination to tinker and can get a hold of one it’s a great way to spend your time.
 Highly recomended.